Lockheed F-117 Nighthawk: Operational history

+Early activities

-During the program's early years, from 1984 to mid-1992, the F-117A fleet was based at Tonopah Test Range Airport, Nevada, where it served under the 4450th Tactical Group.
-Because the F-117 was classified during this time, the unit was officially located at Nellis Air Force Base, Nevada, and equipped with A-7 Corsair II aircraft.
-All military personnel were permanently assigned to Nellis AFB, and most personnel and their families lived in Las Vegas.
+During the program's early years, from 1984 to mid-1992, the F-117 fleet was based at Tonopah Test Range Airport, Nevada, where it served under the 4450th Tactical Group; Air Combat Command's only F-117A unit.
+The unit was headquartered at Nellis Air Force Base.
+A-7 Corsair II aircraft were used for training.
+Most personnel and their families lived in Las Vegas.
 This required commercial air and trucking to transport personnel between Las Vegas and Tonopah each week.
 The 4450th was absorbed by the 37th Tactical Fighter Wing in 1989.
 In 1992, the entire fleet was transferred to Holloman Air Force Base, New Mexico, under the command of the 49th Fighter Wing.
-This move also eliminated the Key Air and American Trans Air contract flights to Tonopah, which flew 22,000 passenger trips on 300 flights from Nellis to Tonopah per month.

 The F-117 reached initial operating capability status in 1983.
 The Nighthawk's pilots called themselves "Bandits".
 Each of the 558 Air Force pilots who have flown the F-117 has a Bandit number, such as "Bandit 52", that indicates the sequential order of their first flight in the F-117.
 Pilots told friends and families that they flew the Northrop F-5 in aggressor squadrons against Tactical Air Command.

 The F-117 has been used several times in war.
 Its first mission was during the United States invasion of Panama in 1989.
-During that invasion two F-117A Nighthawks dropped two bombs on Rio Hato airfield.
+During that invasion, at least two F-117s dropped bombs on Rio Hato airfield.

+The aircraft was operated in secret from Tonopah for almost a decade; after the Gulf War, all aircraft moved to Holloman in 1992, but its integration with the USAF's nonstealth "iron jets" occurred slowly.
+As one senior F-117 pilot later said: "Because of ongoing secrecy, others continued to see the aircraft as 'none of their business, a stand-alone system'."
+The F-117 and members of the 49th Fighter Wing were deployed to Southwest Asia on multiple occasions.
+On their first deployment, with the aid of aerial refueling, pilots flew nonstop from Holloman to Kuwait, around an 18.5-hour flight.